Chris Bryant: Return to government (2024–2026)

-Following the General Election in July 2024, he was appointed Minister of State for Data and Telecoms in the Department for Science Innovation and Technology and Minister of State for Creative Industries Arts and Tourism in the Department for Culture Media and Sport.
+Bryant was elected MP for the Rhondda and Ogmore constituency which replaced the former Rhondda seat at the 2024 general election.
+Following the general election, he was appointed Minister of State for Data and Telecoms in the Department for Science, Innovation and Technology and Minister of State for Creative Industries, Arts and Tourism in the Department for Culture, Media and Sport.